 The mentor contact will provide training for mentors in the areas of classroom observations, the district evaluation system, reflective teaching practices, and learning styles of adult learners.
-The mentor contact will also maintain a matrix of mentors and provisional teachers, attendance at required trainings, provide PD hours within Frontline/My Learning Plan, and monitor concerns reported regarding mentoring.
+The mentor contact will also maintain a matrix of mentors and provisional teachers, attendance at required training, provide PD hours within Frontline/My Learning Plan, and monitor mentoring-related concerns.